 With its unique restaurants and shops set in authentic historic buildings, the downtown district is the heart and soul of Truckee.
 Once the industrial center of a gritty railroad town, today downtown is an epicenter of activity.

 Situated on the east side of the Sierra Nevada Mountain range at the edge of the Great Basin Province and surrounded on three sides by high granite peaks and vast pine forest and sagebrush, the park has hot springs, a campground, picnic area, and hiking trails.

 Hunewill Ranch is located in Bridgeport Valley below the snow-covered mountains of the eastern Sierra.
-This is a real working ranch with cattle is still run by the Hunewill family.
+A real working ranch with cattle that is still run by the Hunewill family.
 The Guest Ranch has been around since 1931 and is even more popular now than it was when it first opened.